balderdashy/sails-docs/reference/Request.md

     var myRecord = record;
 });

 // Check to see if the client can handle JSON.
-If not, give XML.
+If not, give them XML.

 if (req.wantsJSON)
   res.send(myRecord)